Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Simulation of Abelian-Higgs string networks

 where $\bar{E}_A$ is the mean energy of produced dark photons.

 Figure \ref{fig:evolve_n} shows the evolution (left) and spectrum (right) of the comoving number density of longitudinal (thick-solid lines) and transverse (thin-dotted lines) dark photons.
 One can see that the dark photon production is not efficient for $e=1$.
-For $e=0.1$, efficient production continues until $\log(m_r/H) \sim 3$ but it stops afterward.
-Persistent dark photon production has been observed for $e=0.01$.
-This result can be well-fitted by Eq.~(\ref{eq:nAL}) with $\mu = \pi v^2$ and $\bar{E}_A/H=10$ (dashed-magenta line, which almost coincides with the data for $\log(m_r/H) \gtrsim 4$).
+Persistent dark photon production is observed for $e=0.01$ until $\log(m_r/H) \sim 5$ but it stops afterward.
+This result can be well-fitted by Eq.~(\ref{eq:nAL}) with $\mu = \pi v^2$ and $\bar{E}_A/H=10$ (dashed-black line).
 The spectrum is mildly red-tilted ($\propto 1/k$), which explains the relative large value of $\bar{E}_A/H$.
 Note that the transverse mode is also excited around $H \sim m_A$, and thus additional two polarization modes equally contribute to the total dark photon abundance.
 It is equivalent to multiplying $n_A^{({\rm L})}$ by a factor 3 to estimate the total $n_A$.
 There are several ways to understand this.
 In the unitary gauge, the longitudinal boson coupling is enhanced by an amount $E_A/m_A$ due to the kinetic term normalization compared with the transverse one, whose coupling is just given by $e$.
 When $E_A\sim H \sim m_A$, they are comparable.
 In the Goldstone picture, the Goldstone mode $\theta$ couples like $\sim (\partial_\mu\theta/v)\,j^\mu$ while the transverse mode couples like $\sim eA_\mu^{\rm (T)}j^\mu$ where $j_\mu = 2\,{\rm Im}(\Phi^*\partial_\mu\Phi)$ is the U(1) current which only exists at the string core.
 Thus it is seen that the effective Goldstone coupling is $E_A /(ev) \sim E_A/m_A$ times that of the transverse mode.\footnote{ As a result, the relative emission rate of GWs, longitudinal vector bosons and transverse vector bosons from the string loops is estimated as $P_{\rm GW} : P_{\rm L}: P_{\rm T} \sim G\mu : 1 : m_A^2/H^2$ for the string loop size $\ell \sim H^{-1} < m_A^{-1}$, where $G$ denotes the Newton constant.
 In the opposite case $\ell > m_A^{-1}$ we just assume that loops cannot emit a vector boson.
 See next section for estimation of the GW spectrum. } Therefore, the production of transverse vector boson is inefficient at early epoch, but eventually it is comparable to the longitudinal one.
+This is in contrast to the statement in Ref.~\cite{Long:2019lwl}, where it has been claimed that the transverse mode production is negligible.

 After the production stops, the number density of dark photons divided by the entropy density, $n_A/s$, is conserved if there is not any additional entropy production in the subsequent cosmological history.
 Then, one can obtain the final abundance of the dark photon